 The IDEA Amendments of 1997 require that a variety of assessment tools and strategies must be used in the evaluation process to gather relevant functional and developmental information about the child.
-This includes information provided by the parents, to assist in determining (1) whether the child is a child with a disability, and (2) the content of the child's IEP, including the extent to which the child can be involved and progress in the general curriculum, and for a child of preschool age, to participate in appropriate activities.
-Through the evaluation process, determinations also can be made about the range of accommodations and modifications necessary for a blind or visually impaired child to access the general curriculum, or a specifically designed curriculum, created in response to relevant evaluations.
+This includes information provided by the parents, to assist in determining (1) whether the child is a child with a disability, and (2) the content of the child's IEP, including the extent to which the child can be involved and progress in the general curriculum, and for a child of preschool age, to participate in age-appropriate activities.
+Through the evaluation process, determinations also can be made about the range of accommodations and modifications necessary for a blind and/or visually impaired child to access the general education curriculum, or a specifically designed curriculum, created in response to relevant evaluations.

-An assessment of a child's vision status generally would include the nature and extent of the child's visual impairment and its effect, for example, on the child's ability to learn to read, write, do mathematical calculations, and use computers and other assistive technology, as well as the child's ability to access the general curriculum.
+An assessment of a child's functional vision generally would include the nature and extent of the child's visual impairment and its effect, for example, how it affects the child's ability to learn to read, write, do mathematical calculations, and use computers and other assistive technology.
+It will also address the child's ability to access the general education curriculum and engage in ageappropriate activities.
 For children with low vision, this type of assessment also might include an evaluation of the child's ability to utilize low vision aids, as well as a learning media assessment and a functional vision assessment.
-For children who are blind and for children who have low vision, consistent with the new statutory requirement regarding braille instruction, the assessment of vision status generally would be closely linked to the assessment of the child's present and future reading and writing skills, needs, and appropriate reading and writing media.
+For children who are blind and for children who have low vision, the assessment of vision would be closely linked to the assessment of the child's present and future reading and writing skills, needs, and appropriate reading and writing media.
 This information would be used by the IEP team in determining whether it would be appropriate to provide a blind or visually impaired child with instruction in braille or the use of braille.

-As required for children with other disabilities, appropriate assessments of blind and visually impaired children, including those with other disabilities, also must address each child's ability to access and thrive in the general curriculum, the same curriculum as for nondisabled children.
-This information could be obtained, for example, from an assessment of academic performance that would focus on the child's ability to learn to read, including reading comprehension, and to learn composition, science and mathematics, and computing.
+An appropriate assessment of blind and visually impaired children, including those with other disabilities, also must address each child's ability to access and thrive in the general education curriculum as their sighted peers.
+This information could be obtained from an assessment of academic performance that would focus on the child's ability to learn to read.
+Areas may include reading comprehension, composition, science, mathematics, and computing.

-As part of the evaluation process, it is especially important to address a blind or visually impaired child's ability to access the general education curriculum, particularly in situations where the child has other disabilities.
-This is because of the relationship of the evaluation to the child's

-IEP, which focuses specifically on participation in the general curriculum offered to nondisabled students, including the need for any supplementary aids and services, other accommodations, modifications, or devices to facilitate the blind or visually impaired child's involvement in the general curriculum.
+It is especially important to address a blind or visually impaired child's ability to access the general education curriculum, particularly in situations where the child has additional disabilities.
+The findings of the evaluation impact the IEP, which focuses specifically on participation in the general education curriculum.
+Sighted students with visual impairments need for any supplementary aids and services, such as accommodations, modifications, or devices to facilitate the blind or visually impaired child's involvement in the general curriculum.
 This information is needed regardless of whether a child will be educated in a regular classroom or in a separate classroom or school.
-The evaluation also should identify any necessary program modifications or supports for school personnel needed for a child or on behalf of a child to ensure that the child's unique needs arising from blindness or visual impairment or other identified disabilities are appropriately addressed in the IEP.
+The evaluation also should identify any necessary program modifications or supports for school personnel needed for a student or to ensure that the student's unique needs arising from blindness or visual impairment or other identified disabilities are appropriately addressed in the IEP.